 Two days ago I got a text from colleague of a mutual client: “Google Ads is throwing a fit saying the site is infected with malware.
 Can you take a look?”

-Malware?
-“Weird, I’m on it,” I replied, thinking surely this was some sort of false-positive triggered by some directive or firewall rule somewhere.
-I jumped over to Sucuri’s Site Check checker thingy and plugged in the address and immediately was informed that the site was indeed infected.
+I jumped over to Sucuri’s Site Check malware scanner and immediately was informed that the site was indeed infected.

 How to get rid of Wp-Strongs Malware

-I immediately noticed hundreds of POST requests to the user-new.php file.
-Weird.
-I hopped into the WordPress backend, users, and sure enough there was a new admin user.
+Sure enough, they were flooded with hundreds of POST requests to the user-new.php file – not good.
+Of course there was a new admin user.
 I deleted the rogue admin user, and changed permissions on all other users, plus forced a password update for each one.
 I also changed my password and enabled 2fa for good measure.